Gracemade Collection - Ethical & Sustainable Practices

+Gracemade Collection - Ethical & Sustainable Practices

 Be sure to read the product details to know exactly what type of fibers each garment contains.

 Local Manufacturing100% of our manufacturing is done in small batches in the United States - the majority is produced locally here in Los Angeles.
 There are several benefits to producing locally.
 One benefit is that we can oversee the working conditions and safety of our manufacturers, and ensure workers are being treated with respect and care.
 We allow our manufacturers to set the cost of production to ensure they are being compensated fairly.

 Producing domestically also allows us to be able to contribute to the local economy, and reduces energy usage (by limiting transportation).

-Small-scale production helps to eliminate waste associated with overproduction.
+Small-scale production helps to eliminate waste associated with overproduction and excessive inventory.

 RecyclingWe recycle or resell our leftover textiles in efforts to eliminate waste.